The Clusters Hiding in Plain Sight (CHiPS) survey: A first discovery of a massive nearby cluster around PKS1353-341: Introduction

-The data used in the \textit{CHiPS} survey and its methodology are described in Section~\ref{sec::chips}.
+The data used in the CHiPS survey and its methodology are described in Section~\ref{sec::chips}.
 In Section~\ref{sec::chandra}, we present the \textit{Chandra} analysis.
 The results and discussion are presented in Sections~\ref{sec::result} and~\ref{sec::diss}.
 We assume $H_0 = 70\,\rm{km/s/Mpc}$, $\Omega_m = 0.3$ and $\Omega_{\lambda} = 0.7$.
 All errors are $1\sigma$ unless noted otherwise.

-\section{The \textit{CHiPS} Survey}
+\section{The CHiPS Survey}

-The \textit{CHiPS} survey is designed around the idea that centrally concentrated galaxy clusters at high redshift or clusters hosting extreme central galaxies (starbursts and/or QSOs) can be misidentified as field AGN in the \textit{ROSAT} All-Sky Survey.
+The CHiPS survey is designed around the idea that centrally concentrated galaxy clusters at high redshift or clusters hosting extreme central galaxies (starbursts and/or QSOs) can have been misidentified as field AGNs in the \textit{ROSAT} All-Sky Survey (RASS).

 By conducting an extensive follow-up survey of an all-sky X-ray point source catalog to look for galaxy overdensities, we will obtain a sample of such galaxy clusters.
 The primary question the sample will answer is whether there are other extreme-BCG clusters, similar to the Phoenix cluster, in our universe.
 This will tell us about the nature of highly efficient star formation in a galaxy cluster by distinguishing a short-lived phenomenon from a common occurrence in cool cores~\citep{2014McDonaldb}.
 Furthermore, we will identify any clusters with central QSOs as a secondary product of the survey.
-These clusters are also interesting in their own right, as they will allow us to study the effect of quasar-mode feedback on the intracluster medium (ICM)~\citep{2013Hlavacek}.
+These clusters are also interesting in their own right, as they will allow us to study the effect of quasar-mode feedback on the ICM~\citep{2013Hlavacek}.
 This paper reports our first findings on this topic.
-Once the survey is complete, we will also have a better understanding of biases in X-ray surveys (i.e., the number of clusters missed due to the presence of a central point source), which is crucial for constraining cosmological parameters via cluster counts, such as the mean matter density, $\Omega_m$, the normalization of the density fluctuation power spectrum, $\sigma_8$, and the dark energy equation-of-state parameter, $w_0$,~\citep{2009Vikhlininb,2008Mantz,2014Mantz}.
+Once the survey is complete, we will also have a better understanding of biases in X-ray surveys (i.e., the number of clusters missed due to the presence of a central point source), which is crucial for constraining cosmological parameters via cluster counts, such as the mean matter density $\Omega_m$, the normalization of the density fluctuation power spectrum $\sigma_8$, and the dark energy equation-of-state parameter $w_0$,~\citep{2008Mantz,2014Mantz,2009Vikhlininb}.

 In order to reduce the total number of candidates to a manageable size, we require sources to be bright at X-ray, mid-IR, and radio wavelengths, relative to the optical.
 This requirement leads to a sample dominated by radio-loud type II QSOs and starbursts with central radio sources embedded in clusters.
 Subsequently, optical follow-up is performed to confirm the existence of a galaxy cluster via an overdensity of red galaxies at the same redshift as the central bright X-ray source.
 Results from the survey will be available in a forthcoming paper.
 Here, we focus on the first stage of the survey, including cross-correlation of all-sky surveys, and the first new discovery.